waldhari1/content-processing-solution-accelerator/docs/TechnicalArchitecture.md

 Using Azure Storage Queue, pipeline work steps and processing jobs are added to the storage queue to be picked up and run for their respective jobs.
 Files uploaded are queued while being saved the blob storage and removed after successful completion.

 ### Azure AI Content Understanding Service
 Used to detect and extract text from images and PDFs.
 This service also retrieves the coordinates of each piece of text, along with confidence scores, by leveraging built-in (pretrained) models.
+This utilizes the prebuild-layout 2024-12-01-preview for extraction.

 ### Azure OpenAI
-Using Azure OpenAI, a deployment of the GPT 4o model is used during the content processing pipeline to extract content.
+Using Azure OpenAI, a deployment of the GPT-4o 2024-10-01-preview model is used during the content processing pipeline to extract content.
 GPT Vision is used for extraction and validation functions during processing.
 This model can be changed to a different Azure OpenAI model if desired, but this has not been thoroughly tested and may be affected by the output token limits.

 ### Blob Storage
 Using Azure Blob Storage, schema .py files, source files for processing, and final output JSON files are stored in blob storage.

 ### Cosmos DB for MongoDB
 Using Azure Cosmos DB for MongoDB, files that have been submitted for processing are added to the DB and their processing step history is saved.
-The processing queue stores individual processess information and history for status and processing step review, along with final extraction and transformation into JSON for it's selected schema.
+The processing queue stores individual processes information and history for status and processing step review, along with final extraction and transformation into JSON for its selected schema.